Down Syndrome and Vision

 Vision is our dominant or primary sense, and optometric vision therapy is a leading form of sensory integration therapy.
 The resulting improvements in visual developmental skills can have a significant impact on many other behaviors and/or developmental or life skills that might enhance your child’s overall functioning and quality of life.

-Contact our team of eye doctors at EyeCare Associates who will evaluate your child’s vision and will provide a customized vision therapy program suited to his or her unique needs.Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+Contact our team of eye doctors at EyeCare Associates who will evaluate your child’s vision and will provide a customized vision therapy program suited to his or her unique needs.Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.